dask/dask-blog/_posts/2018-12-29-dask-on-hpc.md

 get up to speed.

-By abstracting the parallelism away from the user/developer, our analysis tools can be written by computer science non-experts, such as the scientists themselves, meaning that our software engineers can take on a more of a supporting role than a leadership role.
+By abstracting the parallelism away from the user/developer, our analysis tools can be written by computer science non-experts, such as the scientists themselves, meaning that our software engineers can take on more of a supporting role than a leadership role.
 Experience has shown that, with tools like Dask and Jupyter, scientists spend less time coding and more time thinking about science, as they should.